MilesMena/projectsMLAI/README.md

 # TODO:

+- writeup on how linear regression works
-- How do SVMs work?
+- Hwrite up on how do SVMs work
+- plane dataset

 # SVMs
 ```